The Bankruptcy Means Test

-The second part of the Chapter 7 means tests involves the evaluation of
+- The second part of the means tests involves the evaluation of the debtor's

-the debtor's net monthly income.
-It taking the means test, making
+This establishes the debtor's net monthly income.
+If taking the means

-sure your income and expenses are properly reported is essential.
-Depending
+test, making sure your income and expenses are properly reported is essential.

-on your income and expenses, you may or may not have the opportunity of
+Depending on your income and expenses, you may or may not have the opportunity

 not eligible under Chapter 7 may still be able to file for other forms